jbernax/autoclicktimer/README.md

 # autoclicktimer

-Autoclick with a timer, based on schedule.
+Autoclick with a timer range, based on schedule and pyautogui.

-Use the remoteoff bat to work with Remote Windows instance.
+Use the remoteoff bat to work with a Remote Windows instance.